If you’re looking to improve and grow your business in 2019, here are five New Year resolutions to consider implementing.

 3. To focus on your business’s online marketing

-According to Deloitte’s Connected Small Businesses 2016 report, small businesses that have ‘advanced’ levels of digital engagement compared to those that have a ‘basic’ presence are:
+According to Deloitte’s Connected Small Businesses 2017 report, take-up of digital tools is accelerating among small businesses in Australia.
+Small businesses that have ‘advanced’ levels of digital engagement compared to those that have a ‘basic’ level are:

-- 5 times more likely to be growing revenue.
+- 50% more likely to be growing revenue

 - 8 times more likely to be creating jobs.

-- Fourteen times more likely to be innovative.
+- 7 times more likely to be exporting.